masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 # ... etc
 ```

 So what do we get with that configuration?
-Essentially, this defines variables like "namespace" or "environment" once in our root module, and then we have the generated ID and tag metadata from `terraform-null-label` available wherever they pass the context.
+Essentially, this defines variables like `context`, `namespace` and `environment` all at once in our root module, and then we have the generated ID and tag metadata from `terraform-null-label` available wherever they pass the context.
 In our previous article, each resource or module required importing and defining a new `terraform-null-label` module.
-With `context.tf`, that only needs to be done once by dropping in that file and then components of that label can be overridden as needed.
+With `context.tf`, that only needs to be done once by dropping in that file, providing some tfvars, and then components of that label can be overridden as needed.

 So instead of: